ashleybaxter/iamashley/_posts/2016-10-13-start-with-people.markdown

 layout: post
 title:  "Start With People"
 date:   2016-10-13
-banner_image: people.jpg
+featured_image: assets/images/posts/people.jpg
-tags: [business, jack, lessons]
+tags: [business, with-jack, lessons]
 ---

 Let's begin with the good news.
 I've put 20 freelancers on cover already, which is over £5700 Gross Premium Written.
-This is 20 freelancers <a href="https://withjack.co.uk">Jack</a> is helping build a bulletproof business.
+This is 20 freelancers <a href="https://withjack.co.uk">With Jack</a> is helping build a bulletproof business.
 Yay!

 Secondly, I've been shortlisted for two awards at the <a href="www.postevents.co.uk/technologyawards/static/shortlist-1">Digital Insurance Awards 2016</a>.
 'Young Insurance' and 'The Rookie Award'.
 High fives all around.

 The whole point of this blog, however, is to cover the challenges I face as well as triumphs.
-I've received a few emails from people complimenting me on my transparency, specifically when writing about building Jack.
+I've received a few emails from people complimenting me on my transparency, specifically when writing about building with Jack.

-Now I'm into Jack's full second month of trading… _and it's hard_.
+Now I'm into With Jack's full second month of trading… _and it's hard_.
 I'm realising just how challenging it is to market and sell insurance, especially as a newcomer to an established industry.

 + People are used to instant quotes and cover.
 I have to manually process everything (for now)
 + People expect cashback perks and financial incentives.
 I have a modest <a href="https://withjack.co.uk/benefits">list of benefits</a>